Amanda Tapping

-Amanda Tapping (born 28 August 1965) is a British-born Canadian actress and director.
+Amanda Tapping (born 28 August 1965) is a Canadian actress and director.
 She is best known for portraying Samantha Carter in the Canadian–American military science fiction television series Stargate SG-1, Stargate Atlantis, and Stargate Universe.
-She starred as Helen Magnus in the science fiction-fantasy television series Sanctuary, which she also produced.
+She starred as Dr. Helen Magnus in the science fiction-fantasy television series Sanctuary, which she also produced.

 Early life

-Born in Rochford, Essex, England, Tapping moved with her family to Ontario, Canada, when she was one year old.
+Born in Rochford, Essex, England, Tapping moved with her family to Ontario, Canada, when she was three years old.
 She attended North Toronto Collegiate Institute, where she excelled in environmental science and drama.
-When she finished in 1984, she decided to focus her attention on drama, attending the University of Windsor School of Dramatic Arts in Windsor, Ontario.
+When she finished in 1984, she decided to focus her attention on drama, graduating from the University of Windsor School of Dramatic Arts in Windsor, Ontario.